JoaquinMX/MediaFastView/architecture_design.md

 8. **Data Persistence**: SharedPreferences-based storage for all app data
-9. **Database Migration Prep**: Centralised Isar database service ready to host persistent collections as part of the SharedPreferences replacement roadmap, with schemas defined for directories, media, tags, and favorites
+9. **Database Migration Prep**: Centralised Isar database service ready to host persistent collections as part of the SharedPreferences replacement roadmap, with schemas defined for directories, media, tags, and favorites, plus concrete Isar data sources for directories and media that mirror the legacy SharedPreferences behaviours while operating on the shared database
 10. **Performance Optimizations**: Lazy loading, memory management, and efficient resource handling

 ## Architectural Principles